BrandonGel/Data-Structure-Algorithms/Program 3 Spell-Check/README.md

 Technical Details
 -
+*Look at the word document for more specific details of the program*

 A program that uses a hash table class to read in a "dictionary" and spell check a "document".
 For the purposes of this assignment, a valid word is defined as any sequence of valid characters, and the valid characters are letters (capital and lowercase), digits (0 - 9), dashes (-), and apostrophes (').
 Every other character is considered a word separator.